uwegeercken/evaluator/README.md

     boolean result = Evaluator.evaluate(logic, testData.split(";"))

 The static "evaluate" method returns true if the provided data passes the defined logic and returns false if not.
+You can process a list of data objects easily by repeatedly calling this method.
 There is also a method available to evaluate a single group.

-You can process a list of data objects easily by repeatedly calling

 You may use multiple groups.
 When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group - default is AND.
 When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectingChecksUsing(...) method - default is AND.